California product will join the Trojan Family as a freshman in 2016-17.

-West Nott enters his eighth season as assistant coach at USC, honored as the 2009 ITA West Region Assistant Coach of the Year in his second season with the Women of Troy.
+USC associate head coach West Nott enters his ninth season at USC, honored as the ITA West Region Assistant Coach of the Year with the Women of Troy in 2009 and 2015.
 He came to Troy after serving as a volunteer assistant with the Washington men's program, following a successful collegiate playing career at Georgia Tech.

 West's Career Highlights